Mantle convection: Creep in the mantle

 Most of the mantle has homologous temperatures of 0.65–0.75 and experiences strain rates of $10^{-14} - 10^{-16}$ per second.
-Stresses in mantle are dependent on density, gravity, thermal expansion coefficients, temperature differences driving convection, and distance convection occurs over, all of which give stresses around a fraction of 3-30MPa.
-Due to the large grain sizes (at low stresses as high as several mm), it is unlikely that Nabarro-Herring (NH) creep truly dominates.
-Given the large grain sizes, dislocation creep tends to dominate.
+Stresses in the mantle are dependent on density, gravity, thermal expansion coefficients, temperature differences driving convection, and the distance over which convection occurs—all of which give stresses around a fraction of 3-30MPa.

+Due to the large grain sizes (at low stresses as high as several mm), it is unlikely that Nabarro-Herring (NH) creep dominates; dislocation creep tends to dominate instead.
 14 MPa is the stress below which diffusional creep dominates and above which power law creep dominates at 0.5Tm of olivine.
 Thus, even for relatively low temperatures, the stress diffusional creep would operate at is too low for realistic conditions.
-Though the power law creep rate increases with increasing water content due to weakening, reducing activation energy of diffusion and thus increasing the NH creep rate, NH is generally still not large enough to dominate.
+Though the power law creep rate increases with increasing water content due to weakening (reducing activation energy of diffusion and thus increasing the NH creep rate) NH is generally still not large enough to dominate.
 Nevertheless, diffusional creep can dominate in very cold or deep parts of the upper mantle.

 Additional deformation in the mantle can be attributed to transformation enhanced ductility.
 Below 400 km, the olivine undergoes a pressure-induced phase transformation, which can cause more deformation due to the increased ductility.
 Further evidence for the dominance of power law creep comes from preferred lattice orientations as a result of deformation.
 Under dislocation creep, crystal structures reorient into lower stress orientations.
 This does not happen under diffusional creep, thus observation of preferred orientations in samples lends credence to the dominance of dislocation creep.